 As a recently married man, I can vouch for the fact that even if I find a hotel I love right away, I’m seldom the key decision maker in my own purchases.
 Since we’ll have to coordinate our travel with our partners, family, and friends, we’re likely to search several times over a few weeks before ultimately booking our rooms.
 Knowing this trend, it’s particularly important for SEMs to make the best of remarketing and RLSA to keep your brand front of mind for purchasers during this decision process.

 Natalie Athanasiadis, Owner and Head of Digital, Digital Visibility Group – Melbourne

 Revisit the website experience you are providing.
 Ask yourself questions like is the booking experience seamless?
 Is the content on page answering the questions potential guests will have prior to booking?
 Are our call to actions prominent and driving conversions?
 Making sure you have the best website experience all around for your potential guests means they will be more likely to book with you directly instead of bouncing off your site to book through an online travel agency platform.

 32. Offer a Complimentary Stay to Travel Writers and Bloggers

 Jeffrey R. Orenstein, Ph.D., Travel Journalist, Simply Smart Travel

 One tactic that seems to work well is to offer a complimentary stay with amenities to travel writers who have readers in the demographics/geographics of your target market.
 It is very likely that they will write a fair and usually quite good article about the property.

 Take advantage of peak periods by sending your email list a promotion so that people have an incentive to book at your hotel instead of your competitor’s.
-This article discusses 6 ways to promote your hotel and increase revenue using email marketing.
+This article from SiteMinder discusses six ways to promote your hotel and increase revenue using email marketing.

 Alex Bar, Third Temple Digital